Emrys Hughes: Life

-Hughes was born in Tonypandy, Wales, the son of the Reverend J. R. Hughes, a Calvinistic Methodist minister, and his wife Annie.
+Hughes was born in Tonypandy, Wales, the son of J. R. Hughes, a Calvinistic Methodist minister, and his wife Annie.
 He was educated at Abercynon Council School, Mountain Ash Secondary School and City of Leeds Training College.
 While working as a teacher and journalist in the Rhondda, he became a strong supporter of the Labour Party and of Keir Hardie, the Labour MP for Merthyr Tydfil.

 Hughes was, like Hardie, a pacifist.
 He opposed the First World War and was imprisoned as a conscientious objector.

 In the 1923 General Election, Hughes was the unsuccessful Labour candidate for Bosworth, Leicestershire, a constituency which combined coal-mining communities and a substantial agricultural tradition.

 From 1924 to 1948, Hughes edited the Scottish socialist journal Forward.
 In the late 1930s, Forward was one of the few British left-wing publications to criticise the Moscow Trials.
 Hughes' pacifist position in World War II was reflected in Forward: for the duration of the war he wrote most of the paper's articles.